muziejus/wandering-rocks/markdown/fabulaandsjuzet.md

 process.

-These contrasting and perhaps contradictory temporalities (or, better, spatiotemporalities) separate the novel from the world that he novel creates.
+These contrasting and perhaps contradictory temporalities (or, better, spatiotemporalities) separate the novel from the world that the novel creates.
-Woloch notes, when discussing story/discourse, histoire/discours, and fabula/sjužet, that
+When discussing story/discourse, histoire/discours, and
+fabula/sjužet, Woloch adds that

 >All these dichotomous terms refer, finally, to the essentially divided nature
 >of the literary text, as it is torn between form and content; between the